-He did what he needed to do to get a job in Singapore and I secured a job working in Tan Tock Seng Hospital – I had no idea what a traveling spouse was.
-My husband had a 6 month contract, but we didn’t let that deter us; we sold our house in Scotland and moved half way around the world for an adventure.
+He did what he needed to do to get a job in Singapore and I secured a job working in Tan Tock Seng Hospital – I had no idea what a travelling spouse was.
+My husband had a 6-month contract, but we didn’t let that deter us; we sold our house in Scotland and moved halfway around the world for an adventure.
 Fortunately, my husband secured another contract after the 6 months were up.

 We did say to ourselves at the time – what if it doesn’t work out?
 Our answer: we’ll just move back!
 It did work out for us and I gave up my job as a Podiatrist to retrain as a swim teacher and I thoroughly enjoy it.
 After 4 years we moved from Singapore to Malaysia (another new job for the husband) and we stayed there for 4 years.
-We never traveled outside of South est asia when we lived there.
+We never travelled outside of South east Asia when we lived there.
 My kids hadn’t seen Europe since they were 3 and 4.5 years old!
 Now we are here – they are loving it and bizarrely the weather too!
-Fortunately, I can work in the Netherlands and I am now learning the language as we have live abroad and stay here until the kids finish school.
+Fortunately, I can work in the Netherlands and I am now learning the language as we have lived abroad and stayed here until the kids finish school.

 Adventure and to let the kids see other parts of the world and experience things we never got to.

-We traveled as a family.
-I did move to Nottingham on my own – that was harder to settle into as a 22 year old than moving to a different country and culture eith 2 kids and husband in tow!
+We travelled as a family.
+I did move to Nottingham on my own – that was harder to settle into as a 22-year-old than moving to a different country and culture with 2 kids and husband in tow!

 The expat adventure